carter-reynolds/AIDEN/README.md

 <p>AIDEN serves mainly as an assistant just like normal Chat GPT, but eventually AIDEN will be able to fire of functions within his code simply by being told to do so, AKA saving a file, saving code examples to files, sending texts, etc. </p>

-<p>Also there are plans to eventually have 2 versions of AIDEN set up, one acting in the role of another AIDEN model or the user itself, and have it communicate back and forth with the original instance of AIDEN. </p>

 <h3>Running AIDEN </h3>
 <ol>
   <li>Clone the repo </li>